 Cyathea medullaris (Cyatheaceae) is a frequent pioneer of disturbed areas (e.g. landslides) or edge environments, sometimes forming near continuous canopies.
 We test the hypothesis that colonisation by this species as a pioneer alters the seedling assemblage to favour more shade-tolerant broadleaved trees than that beneath another common native pioneer (Kunzea robusta, Myrtaceae) in the same landscapes.
 We compared vegetation and abiotic characteristics of 166 sites across the Auckland region where C. medullaris or K.

 The effects of environment and management on the composition of short-tussock grasslands and the abundance of the invasive weed Hieracium pilosella were investigated in two small catchments.
 Species composition and site factors were recorded on a total of 182 plots and the management history of each catchment was reviewed.
-H. pilosella was present on >80% of all plots, but was at an early stage of invasion in one catchment (H. pilosella.
-In both catchments H. pilosella tended to be least abundant on the wettest, driest, and most fertile soils.
+H. pilosella was present on >80% of all plots, but was at an early stage of invasion in one catchment (<5% cover) and dominant in the other (25% cover).

 A plant sociological survey of tall-tussock grasslands in the Mackenzie country was repeated after an interval of 26-28 years.
 Changes in physiognomy of the grasslands which have been inferred from earlier studies have been found to be continuing on many sites.
 A noteworthy feature of most sites has been a reduction in number of indigenous species found.
 An increase in abundance of Hieracium pilosella or H. praealtum has occurred at most sites.